Make your home resilient

 2.5kW of west-facing solar panels means enough power for cooking in the late afternoon.

-The solar panels have been humming; there was more than enough of the sun's power for hot water, the oven and making sure "Onze Leafy" was fully charged.
+The solar panels have been humming; there was more than enough of the sun's power for hot water, the oven and making sure E-car was fully charged.
 It is such a pleasure no longer having to buy petrol.

 Unwittingly for ten years we have been preparing for the tumultuous changes that the pandemic has rung in.
-One step at a time, little did we know it, we have been making ourselves resilient to the new and very different world that is awaiting us all.
+One step at a time, little did we know it we have made ourselves resilient to the new and very different world that is awaiting us all.

 "Let thy food be thy medicine, and medicine be thy food."